 Its bright green colors and patterns highly attract attention.
 Being a mineral of copper, it can be found in many different fashions and variations.
 Malachite is generally found as light and dark green bands, usually composed in botryoidal chunks.
 It can also be found in microcrystal form, as well as mixed with other copper minerals such as azurite and chrysocolla/gem silica.

 Patterns Draw Interest In Malachite

-Many seek out the fan patterns that are very chatoyant, or orb patterns in the highly botryoidal stones.
+Many seek out the fan patterns that are chatoyant or orb patterns in the highly botryoidal stones.
 No matter what your preference is, malachite will make some outstanding cabochons.

 Shopping for malachite is fairly easy, it can be found online or at just about any gem show, however, picking out the best pieces could be a challenge.
-For the experienced buyer, looking for rough might be the best for your value, and cut it into slabs yourself, but for the beginners, buying slabs might be the way to get started until you get more familiar with this material.
-Malachite tends to have many vugs throughout the rough material, which leads to “work-arounds”.
+For the experienced buyer, looking for rough might be the best for your value and cutting it into slabs yourself.
+For beginners, buying slabs might be the way to get started until you get more familiar with this material.
+Malachite tends to have many vugs throughout the rough material, which leads to workarounds.

 So when buying rough, anticipate many vug openings inside that you will either need to incorporate into your designs or cut around and cab the solid pieces.
 When working with malachite mixtures combined with other copper ore materials, be aware of the hardness differences that tend to undercut and leave uneven surfaces on your cabochons.

 Cabbing malachite can be simple or complex depending on the type you are working with.
 Congo malachite is rather soft and shapes fairly easily, but when working with malachite mixed with other copper minerals from areas like Arizona, it could lead to a slight challenge in dealing with the hardness differences.